stevejefferies/wtw-tech-test/README.md

 #### Running in a CI environment
-If you wish to run the tests in a CI environment and output the results into a xUnit format, you sould use the `test-ci` script:
+If you wish to run the tests in a CI environment and output the results into a xunit format, you sould use the `test-ci` script:
 ```
 cd path/to/repository
 npm run test-ci